-Interoperability case between two CSPs, or in direct communications between two users P2P: the P2A, P2A2P Data Channel are always terminated in the MF which can provide a copy of the IMS Data Channel content after decryption for LI.
-To support the LI requirements for P2P data channel, the serving IMS network can be configured to anchor the P2P Data Channel of the target UE or all UEs in the Media Function (MF).
+Interoperability case between two CSPs, or in direct communications between two users P2P: When the MF acting as "HTTP Proxy", the P2A, P2A2P Data Channels are always terminated in the MF which can provide a copy of the IMS Data Channel content after decryption for LI.
+To support the LI requirements for P2P data channel, the serving IMS network can be configured to anchor the P2P Data Channel of the target UE or all UEs in the Media Function (MF) which acts as "DC Application Proxy".
 The MF can provide a copy of the IMS Data Channel content after decryption.